FuneralSuits18/system-design-101/README.md

 ### How does gRPC work?

+gRPC is a high-performance, open-source framework developed by Google, designed for efficient communication between microservices.

 RPC (Remote Procedure Call) is called “**remote**” because it enables communications between remote services when services are deployed to different servers under microservice architecture.
 From the user’s point of view, it acts like a local function call.

 The diagram below illustrates the overall data flow for **gRPC**.